 Last year, I decided my bathroom needed brightening up with a plant of some kind.
-But the windowless, sunlight-neglected room didn’t really seem like the best place for a living creature (apart from me during my toileting and showering).
+But the windowless, sunlight-neglected room didn’t really seem like the best place for a living creature.
 After a bit of research, I settled on an orchid.
 Needless to say, my bathroom now features two dead sticks in a pot.

 Named after the Austrian botanist who discovered it (Friedrich Welwitsch, if you’re wondering), this plant has to be one of the world’s toughest.
 Not only can a single plant live for up to 2,000 years, they can also survive for up to five years without any rain at all.

 Despite their hardiness, they’re not that widespread – they can only be found in the Namib desert in Namibia and Angola, West Africa.

 They’re not really that pretty either – each plant consists of roots, a stem and two leaves which just keep growing longer and longer.
 It looks like some kind of alien foliage – I’m not sure how comfortably it’d match with my IKEAesque bathroom decor.